Can a Gift Deed be Challenged in Court?

 A Gift Certificate Transfer

 A gift is an act of giving away one’s property or money, whether mobile or immovable, without expecting anything in return.
-It is necessary to record a possessor’s gift in order to transfer ownership to the receiver.
-In accordance with the Indian Registration, the registration of a gift deed with a sub-registrar is mandatory, or a Gift deed can be challenged in Court.
+A possessor must record a gift in order to transfer ownership to the receiver.
+In accordance with Indian Registration, the registration of a gift deed with a sub-registrar is mandatory, or a Gift deed can be challenged in Court.

-Both the donor and the donee are referred to as the transferor or transferee in a gift deed.
+In a gift deed, both the donor and the donee are referred to as the transferor or transferee.
 Certain conditions must be satisfied for a gift to be declared authentic, or else a Gift deed can be challenged in Court.

 These conditions must be satisfied for a donation to be legitimate: